Johnson South Reef skirmish: Vietnam's account

 Commander Tran Duc Thong ordered Second Lieutenant Tran Van Phuong and two men, Nguyen Van Tu and Nguyen Van Lanh, to rush to the reef in a small boat and protect the Vietnamese flag that had been planted there the previous day.
 The Chinese landed armed soldiers on the reef, and the PLAN frigates opened fire on the Vietnamese ships.
 Both the HQ-604 and HQ-605 transport ships were sunk.
 The HQ-505 transport ship was ordered to run aground on Collins reef to prevent the Chinese from taking it.

 Vietnamese soldiers, most of them unarmed, formed a circle on the reef to protect the Vietnamese flag.
 The Chinese attacked, and the Vietnamese soldiers resisted as best they could.
 A skirmish ensued in which the Chinese shot and bayoneted some Vietnamese soldiers to death, but the Chinese were unable to capture the flag.
 The Chinese finally retreated enabling PLAN frigates to open fire on the reef's defenders.
 When all of the Vietnamese had been killed or wounded, the Chinese occupied the reef and began building a bunker.
 64 Vietnamese soldiers had been killed in the battle according to Vietnamese reports.

 Vietnam also accused China of refusing to allow Vietnam's Red Cross ship to recover bodies and rescue wounded soldiers.

+The Soviet Union at the time did not want to help Vietnam as its relationship with China was improving, although at the time the Soviet navy was stationed in Cam Ranh Bay and the Soviets had a mutual defense treaty with Hanoi.
+The Soviet Union even refused Vietnam's proposal to send a water tanker for supplies.